How To Make A Change In Business Ownership

 Also, there may be taxes payable by the old business that may need to be determined later.
 Plan on having some transition issues spill over until after the closing date of the sale.

 Employee and Payroll Information

 Employee issues are tricky because you and the new owner want to make sure employee concerns are addressed.
 Payroll processes should be continued as seamlessly as possible.
-Make sure benefits like pensions, and health insurance are transferred to the new ownership.
+Make sure benefits like pensions and health insurance is transferred to the new ownership.

 Details, Details, Details

 This discussion gives you a general idea of the tasks you will need to take on when changing business ownership.
 From here, make a to-do list for each area and start working on it.